n-for-all/ajaxy-instant-search/readme.txt

 == Installation ==

-1. Go to plugin, click add new and search for ajax live search, Alternatively you can upload `ajaxy-search-form` folder to the `/wp-content/plugins/` directory
+1. Go to plugin, click add new and search for ajax live search, Alternatively you can upload `ajaxy-instant-search` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==